 Another one worth mentioning is Mr. Mercer's introductory line, "Evening, Guv'nor."
 A common British colloquialism, when uttered with a Deadpan Snarker, stoic pride, that masks a Slasher Smile, is made even more ironic at the fact that he just caught Governor Swann attempting to flee Port Royal in the middle of the night.

 When they first meet, Jack cuts a deal that Elizabeth finds underhanded and horrifying, especially as how it works to her personal detriment.
-She protests, to receive only:
+She protests, to receive only "PIRATE!"
+Elizabeth cuts a deal that Jack doesn't approve of.
+He protests, to receive only "KING!"

 A hilarious example of this is in The Karate Kid Part II, the Jerk Jock of a martial arts teacher's saying is, "Mercy is for the weak.
 We do not train to be merciful here.
 A man who faces you is the enemy.
 Enemies deserve no mercy." which he drills into his students with full force.
 In the sequel he gets pissed off at the fact that his number one pupil lost to Mr. Miyagi's student who he thinks is a joke.
 So he takes it out on his pupils after he lost and starts to almost kill one of them until Mr. Miyagi tells him to stop.
 He doesn't listen and tries to take out Mr. Miyagi.
-He also ends up with shattered hands full of glass and on his knees — Mr. Miyagi didn't even touch him, it was all his own doing.
-While he's crying out in pain and begging for mercy, Mr. Miyagi in a dangerous voice repeats the line while holding the jerk's head in his hands: "Mercy is for the weak.
+He consequently ends up with hands full of shattered glass — Mr. Miyagi didn't even touch him, it was all his own doing.
+Mr. Miyagi drops him to his knees with one hand and prepares the other for a lethal blow to his throat, and in a dangerous voice repeats the line: "Mercy is for the weak.
 We do not train to be merciful here.
 A man who face you he is enemy.
 Enemy deserve no mercy."

 The nose honk itself is also an echo, as Daniel does the same thing to Chozen at the end of the movie.

-There is also the scene where Uncle disowns Chozen for not helping Daniel save the teenage girl during the hurricane.
-"Now too you, I am dead."
-Later when Uncle tries to talk Chozen out of his duel to the death with Daniel, Chozen reminds Uncle of what he said.
+There is also the scene where Sato disowns Chozen for not helping Daniel save the teenage girl during the hurricane.
+"Now, to you, I am dead."
+Later when Sato tries to talk Chozen out of his duel to the death with Daniel, Chozen reminds Sato of what he said.
 "I don't hear you, Uncle.
 I'm dead to you, remember?"

 In Changing Lanes, Ben Affleck's character pulls a Type 2 of sorts near the end — following the advice, but in a way which the advice-giver didn't intend.